HewlettPackard/networking-oneview/README.rst

 To achieve this, the driver:

-    > creates a network in OneView for each network in Neutron
+- Creates a network in OneView for each network in Neutron
-    > adds networks to Uplink Sets in OneView according to physical provider-network --> Uplink Set mappings, as defined in the driver config file
+- Adds networks to Uplink Sets in OneView according to physical provider-network --> Uplink Set mappings, as defined in the driver config file
         - "Ethernet" Uplink Sets are used with "vlan" typed provider